stjepangolemac/pareach/README.md

-# parEach - a tiny function that "parallelizes" work in NodeJS
+# parEach - a tiny function that "parallelizes" work for NodeJS

 How to install: